MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 |An&nbsp;[interface](../../Glossary/vbe-glossary.md#interface)&nbsp;type|Object type defined using the [**Implements**](../../reference/user-interface-help/implements-statement.md) statement to specify implementation of the interface|
 |A specific object type (not **Object**)|Object type defined using the **Implements** statement to specify implementation of the interface derived from the variable type|

+##### Operations involving a cast & a conversion

+If **Variant** data containing an object reference is assigned to a variable having either an object data type or the **Object** data type, both a cast & a conversion can occur together.

 <BR>

 #### Procedure calls _<sup>(implicit conversions & casts)</sup>_